thibaultyou/prompt-library/src/app/templates/main-readme.md

 <summary>💡 Pro Tip: Working with GitHub Actions</summary>
 <p>

+To use the GitHub Actions workflow for metadata generation:
+1. Add your AI provider API key (Anthropic or OpenAI) to your GitHub repository secrets
-Create and commit `prompt.md` files individually to allow GitHub Actions to generate corresponding `metadata.yml` files.
-Both files are required for CLI prompt usage.
+2. Create and commit `prompt.md` files to trigger the automatic generation of `metadata.yml` files
+3. Both files are required for CLI prompt usage

+The CLI-based workflow doesn't require GitHub Actions and can be used entirely offline.
 </p>
 </details>